-Component A - Public Awareness of Electrical Safety
+• Component A - Public Awareness of Electrical Safety

-A new province-wide survey was undertaken in 2015 to measure public awareness to the dangers of electricity.
-Niagara-on-the-Lake Hydro customers scored 81.5% for safety awareness.
+A province-wide survey was undertaken in 2018 to measure public awareness to the dangers of electricity.
+Niagara-on-the-Lake Hydro customers scored 83.0% for safety awareness.
 The score was determined from 6 safety specific questions focusing on powerlines and LDC transformers.
-It appears that the majority of questions with lower scores related to safe distances to power lines.
+83.0% was a slight improvement from 81.5% in 2016.

-Component B - Compliance with Ontario Regulation 22/04
+• Component B - Compliance with Ontario Regulation 22/04

 Ontario Regulation 22/04 establishes the safety requirements for the design, construction, and maintenance of electrical distribution systems, particularly in relation to the approvals and inspections required prior to putting electrical equipment into service.
-Over the past five years, Niagara-on-the-Lake Hydro was found to be compliant with Ontario Regulation 22/04 (Electrical Distribution Safety).
+Over the past six years, Niagara-on-the-Lake Hydro was found to be compliant with Ontario Regulation 22/04 (Electrical Distribution Safety).
 This was achieved by our strong commitment to safety, and the adherence to company procedures and policies.

-Component C - Serious Electrical Incident Index
+• Component C - Serious Electrical Incident Index